 Dunkerque is an immersive installation chamber produced by the Liva Collective, in direct collaboration with past inhabitants.
-Through sound, physical building, and video installations visitors are taken into a now destroyed refugee camp near the ferry terminal of Calais in France.
+Through sound, reconstructed props, photography, written word and video installations visitors are taken into a now destroyed refugee camp near the ferry terminal of Calais in France.

-Garnering support for the self-organised groups working within the camp felt like wading through mud, due to the heavy shadow and bureaucratic system held in place by government authorities placed in control of the camp.
-At one point, distribution of basic materials and needs were restricted and even banned, leaving some individuals sneaking in blankets.
-As a result, there was no central management or coordination of a unified relief system in the camp and the environment became frustrating for refugees and volunteers alike.
-Close to no social activities were promoted under the authoritative system, and with the ever-looming undertone of inevitable camp closure, it overruled all attempts to make the environment an emotionally or physically comfortable space to live.
-Its only supported process was to keep the citizens fed and, as cynical as it sounds, enclosed.
+Due to the bureaucracy of the system, gaining support for the self-organised groups working in the camp became very challenging.
+At one point, distribution of maintenance and basic materials were restricted and even banned, leaving some individuals sneaking in blankets through the worst of winter.
+As a result, there was no central management for a joint aid system and eventually close to no social initiatives were supported by the camp officials.
+Additionally, a constant undertone of closure overruled many attempts to make the environment a dignified, comfortable space to live in; its only eventual purpose for the State was to keep the citizens fed and, as cynical as it sounds, concealed.

 The atmosphere in the camp finally reached boiling point and it tragically burnt down in April 2017 due to clashes that broke out between camp residents.
 It left over 1500 refugees stranded; some were moved into temporary emergency spaces, which have now shut down.
 Many of the refugees, including families, remained in the area of Northern France, sleeping in even more precarious micro-encampments such as the forest.

 Wshear Wali – Videography/photography, written word and direction (https://vimeo.com/wsheareal)

 Karo Amin – Written word and subject of imagery

 Scott Torrance – Illustrations (https://artplusmarketing.com/@scottorrance)